hiroto0324/GRSA/README.md

 ## Results

-- Results are saved in `results` and `plots` directories within each benchmark folder.
+- Results are saved in `results` directory within each benchmark folder.
-- Runtime analysis is stored in `analysis` directory within each benchmark folder.
+- Performance analysis is stored in `analysis` directory within each benchmark folder.

 # Details (Under Review)